voltrue2/gracenode/README.md

 ##### Define URL parameters with types

-`granode.router` allows you to define typed parameters.
+`granode.http` allows you to define typed parameters.

 **Valid Types**: